Trespass (clothing)

 Trespass is a sportswear brand specialized in skiwear, waterproof jackets, fleeces, festival accessories, walking boots and camping gear.
 The company distributes its products in the wholesale market, through retail shops in Ireland, the UK and mainland Europe, and online.

 History

 Jacobs & Turner Ltd. was established in 1938 and, at the time, specialised in technical workwear.
 The Trespass brand was created in 1984, moving the company towards specialising in performance skiwear and outdoor clothing.

 Since its inception, the company has been located in Glasgow, Scotland, with its main head office and distribution centre still residing in the south side of the city.

 Stores

 After moving into the retail trade in the 1990s, Trespass expanded its business within Great Britain.
 It expanded into the Republic of Ireland in 2008, mainland Europe in 2014, and Northern Ireland in 2015.
 Its 200th UK store was opened in 2018.

-The company has over 300 shops, in Ireland, Great Britain, the Netherlands, Poland, France, Germany and Austria, and has operations in 62 countries worldwide.
+The company has over 300 shops in Ireland, Great Britain, the Netherlands, Poland, France, Germany, Austria, and Canada (with a store in Niagara, Ontario), and has operations in 62 countries worldwide.
 It also sells via its website.